jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 A clause `is always` created `as long as the` parent command `is` created.

 << detail >>
-A clause `does not` redirect its definition, because then `it might` be a command call.
+A clause `might not` redirect its definition, because then `it might` be a command call.

 << detail >>
-A clause `does not` redirect its object, because then `it might` be a command reference.
+A clause `might not` redirect its object, because then `it might` be a command reference.

 << detail >>
 A clause `is never` situated inside an object, or `it might` not be a clause.